Wooler: Gateway to the Cheviots

 A mile or so downstream from Ingram are the hamlets of Brandon and Branton respectively situated on the north and south side of the Breamish.
 Both are named from ‘broom’ or gorse and the names mean ‘broom-hill’ and ‘broom-farm’.
 In Norman times they were recorded as ‘Bremdona’ and ‘Bremetona’ and although this seems to confirm their origin as ‘broomy’ places their names may have been influenced by their location either side of the Breamish.

-There are very scant remains of a thirteenth century church on the site of an earlier Saxon church at Brandon.
+There are very scant remains of a thirteenth century church at Brandon.
+It is on the site of an earlier Saxon church.

 Just to the east of Branton is Powburn, a village of stone houses alongside the A697.
 Its name means ‘pool stream’.
 About a mile south of Powburn is the picturesque village of Glanton half way between the valleys of the Aln and Breamish with views of both valleys.
 The name Glanton means ‘look-out farm or village’.